LeifChristian/ProcessReporter/README.md

 # findDuplicateObjectInArray.js
 Find duplicate objects within the same array.

-# .env Variable
+# .env Variables

+add Twilio Sid and auth token to .env variables in frontend directory, and backend directories.

 The .env file contains hard coded strings which correspond to route params.
-It's a simple auth system for dev purposes, any requests to these servers are rejected outside of the company VPN.
+It's a simple auth system for dev purposes.

 The PASSWORD environment variable is a simple hashed string (P@ssw0rd), and is accessed via ${process.env.PASSWORD}
 The same .env file lives on both the server and the local machine.
 If the passwords match, the route is triggered.